Table of Contents

 At this point I recommend you to let professionals in China take care of your orders who have been doing this for years, actually sitting in China, easing the communication with suppliers because of the same time zone and local language but many more reasons.

-Step by step guide when shipping directly to Amazon:
+Step by step guide when shipping directly to Amazon (from China):

-Once you have agreed on all terms with the factory (price, MOQ, etc.) you should request the Proforma Invoice and below details.
+Without further ado here are the steps to be taken that I go trough once we I am ready to place an order to a factory.
+Once you have agreed on all terms with the factory (price, MOQ, etc.) you should request the Proforma Invoice and below details:

 STEP 1: Creation of Product Listing